Definitions of terms are extremely important.

 So how is this picture portrayed?
 The Bible explains, saying, “The husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.”
 Moreover, “as the church submits to Christ, so also wives should submit in everything to their husbands” (Ephesians 5:23-24).
 In other words, God designs husbands to be a reflection of Christ’s love for the church in the way they relate to their wives, and God designs wives to be a reflection of the church’s love for Christ in the way they relate to their husbands.

-But talk about countercultural!
+Talk about countercultural!
 Or maybe more aptly put, talk about politically incorrect!
 The husband is the head of his wife?
 Wives should submit to their husbands?
 Are you serious?

 God is serious, and He is good.
 In our limited understanding, we hear words and phrases like the ones in Ephesians 5, and we recoil in disgust.
 But if we pause for just a moment to consider the picture of marriage from a gospel perspective, our reaction may be different.